 Create multiple pages that redirect to each other

 - Create a new page that includes a form module.
-This first landing page should contain the second-step form.
+This landing page should contain the second-step form.

 - Make any further customization and set up your page settings, then click Publish.